airbnb/javascript/README.md

       inventorOf
     );

-    // good
+    // bad (See: Section 7.15)
     createHero(
       firstName,
       lastName,
       inventorOf,
     );

-    // good (note that a comma must not appear after a "rest" element) createHero(
+    // bad (See: Section 7.15, but do note that a comma must not appear after a "rest" element) createHero(
       firstName,
       lastName,